dimitraz/kafka-poc/README.md

 # Apache Kafka
 Simple Kafka Consumer and Producer for testing purposes.
-Make sure to modify `bootsrap.servers` in the `consumer.props` and `producer.props` with the location of your server(s) if they are different.
+Make sure to modify `bootstrap.servers` in the `consumer.props` and `producer.props` with the location of your server(s) if they are different.

 ## Getting started with Docker
 ### Linux